-5.2.3 Communication
+5.4.
+Communication

 FIRST Team 1511 will have several forms of communication in order to keep everyone informed.
 A weekly email will be sent to all members.
 All events will be posted on the team calendar on our website.

-Slack will be used as a way to message members and hold group chats to help accommodate quick questions and conversations that are not as well suited for email.
-The forums are an informal way for the team to communicate and record ideas electronically, and can serve as the main repository for ideas, minutes, and anything that may be of interest.
+Slack will be used to message members and hold group chats to help accommodate quick questions and conversations that are not as well suited for email.

 The Marketing and Leadership groups will be responsible for creating and distributing a team newsletter, which is intended to tell the community outside of the team what the team is working on, interesting topics, and present a calendar of activities.

-All team members should create accounts on both the team forums
+All team members should create an account on Slack.

-(www.penfieldrobotics.com/forum) and on Chief Delphi (www.chiefdelphi.com), which is a great resource for interacting with other teams.
-Both forums are safe and moderated, but as with all internet communications, students are encouraged to use smart internet activity, not give out personal information, etc.
+Slack is safe and moderated, but as with all internet communications, students are encouraged to use smart internet activity, not give out personal information, etc.

-6 TEAM HOSTED EVENTS
+6. TEAM HOSTED EVENTS

-Our team hosts 4 large events.
+Our team hosts 6 large events.
 Each event requires a significant amount of time prior to the event to organize and plan it, as well as volunteers to perform various tasks at each event.
 These are great opportunities for parents to volunteer.
 Below is a brief overview of each event.

-6.1 Rochester Rally
+6.1.
+Rochester Rally

-Rochester Rally occurs at the end of the Build Season, usually late February.
+Rochester Rally occurs usually late February.
 It is hosted at Penfield High School.
 We build a replica of the competition field and host a scrimmage for local teams to practice their newly built robots.
-We invite speakers from businesses in the community, including Harris, to speak at the event.
-We also invite the public and media, and sell concessions.
+We invite speakers from businesses in the community, including L3Harris, to speak at the event.
+We also invite the public and media and sell concessions.

-5.3 Rah Cha Cha Ruckus
+6.2.
+Rah Cha Cha Ruckus

 Rah Cha Cha Ruckus occurs in October.
 It is our Halloween-themed offseason event.
 It mimics an actual competition, but lasts only one day, so it is a great opportunity for new members and parents to see what the competition will be like.
 This event is typically hosted at the Main Street Armory in Rochester in mid to late October.
 Thirty-plus teams from several different states and Canada come to participate and it is our biggest, most important event.
 Planning for this event begins in June and anyone is welcome to join the planning committee.
-Talk to Larry, our lead mentor and the head of the planning committee, if you are interested in helping next year.
-We also need many of our team members to volunteer in order to make this event run smoothly.
-If you're interested in volunteering in the event, you can click on the pumpkin link on our homepage.
+Talk to Larry, our lead mentor, and the head of the planning committee, if you are interested in helping next year.
+We also need many of our team members to volunteer to make this event run smoothly.
+If you're interested in volunteering in the event, you can visit the Ruckus site at http://ruckus.penfieldrobotics.com.

-5.4 Penfield FLL Qualifier
+6.3.
+Penfield FLL Qualifier

 In 2014, we hosted our first official FLL Qualifier event!
 We will continue to host this event at Penfield High School in the cafeteria and East Gym.
 This event usually occurs one weekend day in mid-November.
-We will require many volunteers, student and adult, to help this event run smoothly.
+We will require many volunteers, student, and adult, to help this event run smoothly.